University of Birjand

-The University of Birjand (دانشگاه بیرجند) is the largest and oldest public university in eastern Iran.
-In 2018, the university was ranked 300-350 in Asia University Ranking and +1000 in World University Ranking by Times Higher Education.
-The University of Birjand also achieved a top ranking in the Times Higher Education Young University Rankings, 2019.It is also one of 33 Iranian universities listed in the Times Higher Education World University Rankings 2020 for Engineering and Technology.
+The University of Birjand (دانشگاه بیرجند) is a public research university located in Birjand, South Khorasan province.
+In 2018, the university was ranked 300–350 in Asia University Ranking and +1000 in World University Ranking by Times Higher Education.
+The University of Birjand also achieved a top ranking in the Times Higher Education Young University Rankings, 2019.
+It is also one of 33 Iranian universities listed in the Times Higher Education World University Rankings 2020 for Engineering and Technology.

 The university has a multilingual website (Persian, English, Pashto, Spanish, Arabic, French and Turkish).

 History

 The University of Birjand was originally established in 1975.
 At its 102nd session, the Council for Higher Education Development approved the establishment of a higher education center in Birjand.
-In July 1975, Professor Mohammad Hassan Ganji, considered the father of modern geography in Iran, was appointed as the first president of the university to manage its affairs.
+In 1975, Professor Mohammad Hassan Ganji was appointed as the first president of the university.

 The academic activities of the University of Birjand began in 1989 with the admission of students for an associate degree in electronics.
 Then three departments were established, namely mathematics, physics and chemistry.
 In 1991, the higher education institution was upgraded and renamed the University of Birjand.
 After the Islamic Revolution in Iran, the university cooperated with the Ministry of Science, Research and Technology to implement higher education programs in accordance with the principles set by the Cultural Revolution Committee for Universities.
-In the following years, numerous academic faculties were established at the University of Birjand, including the Faculty of Engineering, the Faculty of Literature and Humanities, the Faculty of Agriculture, the Faculty of Arts, the Faculty of Psychology and Education, the Faculty of Electronics, Energy and Computer Sciences, and the Faculty of Physical Education and Sports Sciences.
+In the following years, academic faculties were established at the University of Birjand, including the Faculty of Engineering, the Faculty of Literature and Humanities, the Faculty of Agriculture, the Faculty of Arts, the Faculty of Psychology and Education, the Faculty of Electronics, Energy and Computer Sciences, and the Faculty of Physical Education and Sports Sciences.